-We perform a leave-one-out cross validation experiment to examine the capability of our method in discovering targets that are known to be associated with certain drug from a set of candidates.
-First, in validation, we take a known drug target association each run, assume that the association is not known and prioritize the target against 99 control drug that are selected randomly from proteins.
+We perform a leave-one-out cross validation experiment to examine the capability of our method in discovering targets that are known to be associated with a certain drug from a set of candidates.
+First, in validation, we take a known drug target association from each run, assume that the association is not known and prioritize the target against 99 control drug that are selected randomly from proteins.
 To avoid contingency, we randomly generate 1000 files like this.
 Second, after each validation run ,we are able to gain a list of rank proteins.
 We then calculate rank ratios of drugs by dividing their ranks with the number of drugs in the list.
-Third, we are able to generate a receiver operating characteristics (ROC) curve [12] to the sensitivity and specificity of the method and further calculate the area below the curve (AUC)to validate of method.
-AUC values indicate higher performance of a prioritization method.
+Third, we are able to generate a receiver operating characteristics (ROC) curve [12] to appraise the sensitivity and specificity of the method and further calculate the area below the curve (AUC)to validate feasibility of the method.
+Larger AUC values indicate higher performance of a prioritization method.

+Figure 4: network generated from one of data file yellow nodes represent drugs and pink nodes represent proteins, each label on nodes is the identification number for the molecule.
+Lines are interactions between drugs and proteins and their widths were defined from level of association between molecules which are labeled as numbers on lines.
+The blue lines represent the path that MAXIF found the association between the protein and drug which pair is the only one that has been demonstrated as drug and target.

 3. Results

-Under the default parameters (α= 0.3β= 10^7 , γ= 1), we obtained a drug-protein network composed 21325 nodes (including 6810 drugs and 14515 proteins) and 38240198 edges.
-Using the network, we examine the performance of MAXIF method by ranking a list of proteins including a known target.
+Under the default parameters (α= 0.3, β= 10^7 , γ= 1), we obtained a drug-protein network composed of 21325 nodes (including 6810 drugs and 14515 proteins) and 38240198 edges.
+Using the network, we examined the performance of the MAXIF method by ranking a list of proteins including a known target.

-We use leave-one-out validation experiment and generate ROC (receiver operating characteristics) curve to see the sensitivity and specificity of the method. also calculate the area under ROC curve (AUC) which could judge the accuracy of method.
-The ROC curve is presented in Figure .
+We used leave-one-out validation experiment and generated ROC (receiver operating characteristics) curve to see the sensitivity and specificity of the method.
+We also calculated the area under the ROC curve (AUC) which could judge the accuracy of the method.
+The ROC curve is presented in Figure 5.

-Figure: ROC curve for leave-one-out validation with parameters(α= 0.3，β = 10^7 ，γ = 1)
+Figure 5: ROC curve for leave-one-out validation with parameters(α= 0.3，β = 10^7 ，γ = 1)

 From the ROC curve, we could see that as the specificity grows up, sensitivity of method grows rapidly.
-Also the AUC value is 90.2% which is higher than 90% which demonstrates that MAXIF has high accuracy of prediction and could rank unknown drug-protein interactions properly [13] From these satisfying result, we conclude that MAXIF method could be used to identify and predict targets and because of the high efficiency of the method, MAXIF could make great contribution to speed up discovering novel drugs and disease therapies.
+Also the AUC value is 90.2% which is higher than 90% which demonstrates that MAXIF has high accuracy of prediction and could rank unknown drug-protein interactions properly [13].
+From these satisfying results, we can conclude that the MAXIF method could be used to identify and predict targets and because of the high efficiency of the method, MAXIF could make great contribution to speed up discovering novel drugs and disease therapies.

-Discussion
+4.Discussion